SonderJ/VPC_gen2_test/README.md

-# Terraform on VPC Gen2 Test
+# Terraform with Schematics on VPC Gen2

-Just a very simple test to provision to do some vpc tests in IBM Cloud
+I just did a very simple testing to provision resources on IBM Cloud with Terraform and Schematices.
-## preparation
+This is not another Schematics or Terraform guide (you better follow the links below) just some notes that may also help others ...

-### things to read and watch
+### Things to read and watch
 1. About Terraform
    - [Terraform introduction video](https://www.ibm.com/cloud/blog/new-builders/terraform)
    - [O'Reilly Book: Terraform Up & Running](https://learning.oreilly.com/library/view/terraform-up-and/9781491977071/cover.html)